Python-SIP/sip/sphinx/introduction.rst

 Features
 --------

-SIP, and the bindings it produces, have the following features.
+SIP, and the bindings it produces, have the following features:

 - bindings are fast to load and minimise memory consumption especially when only a small sub-set of a large library is being used

 - automatic conversion between standard Python and C/C++ data types

 - overloading of functions and methods with different argument signatures

 - access to a C++ class's protected methods

 - the ability to define a Python class that is a sub-class of a C++ class, including abstract C++ classes

-    - Python sub-classes can implement the ``__dtor__(self)`` method which will be called from the C++ class's virtual destructor
+- Python sub-classes can implement the :meth:`__dtor__` method which will be called from the C++ class's virtual destructor

 - support for ordinary C++ functions, class methods, static class methods, virtual class methods and abstract class methods

 - the ability to re-implement C++ virtual and abstract methods in Python

 - support for global and class variables

 - support for global and class operators

 - support for C++ namespaces

 - support for C++ templates

 - support for C++ exceptions and wrapping them as Python exceptions

 - the automatic generation of complementary rich comparison slots

 - support for deprecation warnings

 - the ability to define mappings between C++ classes and similar Python data types that are automatically invoked

 - the ability to automatically exploit any available run time type information to ensure that the class of a Python instance object matches the class of the corresponding C++ instance

 - the ability to change the type and meta-type of the Python object used to wrap a C/C++ data type

 - full support of the Python global interpreter lock, including the ability to specify that a C++ function of method may block, therefore allowing the lock to be released and other Python threads to run

 - support for consolidated modules where the generated wrapper code for a number of related modules may be included in a single, possibly private, module

 - support for the concept of ownership of a C++ instance (i.e. what part of the code is responsible for calling the instance's destructor) and how the ownership may change during the execution of an application

 - the ability to generate bindings for a C++ class library that itself is built on another C++ class library which also has had bindings generated so that the different bindings integrate and share code properly

 - a sophisticated versioning system that allows the full lifetime of a C++ class library, including any platform specific or optional features, to be described in a single set of specification files

 - the ability to include documentation in the specification files which can be extracted and subsequently processed by external tools

 - the ability to include copyright notices and licensing information in the specification files that is automatically included in all generated source code

 - a build system, written in Python, that you can extend to configure, compile and install your own bindings without worrying about platform specific issues

 - support for building your extensions using distutils

 - SIP, and the bindings it produces, runs under UNIX, Linux, Windows and MacOS/X

 SIP Components